Litigation Success Stories

 CTC Communications Corp. v.
 Bell Atlantic Corp., 77 F.Supp.2d 124, 1991-1 Trade Cases P 72,421 (D.Me., Jan 12, 1999) and CTC Communications Corp. v.
 Bell Atlantic Corp., 14 F.Supp.2d 133 (D.Me., Jul 31, 1998).

 Our client, Coupled Products, brought a breach of contract claim against automotive manufacturer Navistar.
-Navistar counter sued seeking hundreds of thousands in damages.
+Navistar counter sued.
 We were retained to represent Coupled at trial against two prominent national law firms.
-After a two and a half week trial, the jury awarded Coupled all of the $923,490.03 in damages Coupled sought – to the penny – and rejected Navistar’s counterclaims.
-We then pursued attorney fees, costs and interests for our client, and after numerous days of evidentiary hearing, the court entered a final judgment for $2,221,973.85 plus continuing costs and interest.
+After a two-and-a-half-week trial, the jury awarded Coupled all of the damages Coupled sought – to the penny – and rejected Navistar’s counterclaims.
+We then pursued attorney fees, costs and interests for our client, and after numerous days of evidentiary hearing, the court entered a final judgment including attorney fees, costs and interest.
 The case settled before the appeal.

 Coupled Products v Navistar